 When it comes to feedback on Amazon, buyers can give you a rating from one to five stars depending on how they viewed the interaction.

 Amazon only takes into account the most recent feedback when determining your eligibility for the Buy Box.
-So, if you’ve made mistakes a couple months ago but have since pulled up your socks, you’ve just put yourself in the running for a Buy Box again.
+So, if you’ve made mistakes a couple of months ago but have since pulled up your socks, you’ve just put yourself in the running for a Buy Box again.

 But the opposite is also true, where if you’ve historically been a strong seller but recently ran into a rash of bad reviews, you’ll have to set your sights on the next month.